opendatasoft/ods-faq/source/faq.rst

     The metadata template can be customized (adding custom metadata).
 To do so, simply issue a support request from your OpenDataSoft's back-office.

-.. container:: question
+.. rst-class:: content-visible

     8. **How many datasets can I create?**

-.. container:: response
+.. rst-class:: content-hidden

     You can create as many datasets as you want within the limit set in your licensing plan.

-.. container:: question
+.. rst-class:: content-visible

     9. **How could I modify the look & feel of my OpenDataSoft domain?**

-.. container:: response
+.. rst-class:: content-hidden

     As a domain administrator, you can fully customize the styling of your portal.
 Logos, pictos, colors, styles as well as the header, the footer and the dataset box layout in the catalog page can be fully customized.

-.. container:: question
+.. rst-class:: content-visible

     10. **How can other people collaborate on dataset configuration?**

-.. container:: response
+.. rst-class:: content-hidden

     Use the security section in your dataset's configuration page in OpenDataSoft's back-office to give other users or groups of users a write access to the dataset.
 These users should also have access to your domain to access your dataset.
 If this is not the case already, you should contact your domain administrator.

-.. container:: question
+.. rst-class:: content-visible

     11. **How can I transform and enrich my datasets?**

-.. container:: response
+.. rst-class:: content-hidden

     A rich set of processing features is made available in the publishing console.
 Simply hit the **Add Processor** button.

-.. container:: question
+.. rst-class:: content-visible

     12. **Can I geocode a full-text address?**

-.. container:: response
+.. rst-class:: content-hidden

     Yes.

     OpenDataSoft supports Google and ESRI geocoding services.
 However, OpenDataSoft doesn't come with geocoding API keys.
     The domain administrator has to configure a geocoding API key for one of these services in the back-office configuration (*Configuration > Data processing*).

-.. container:: question
+.. rst-class:: content-visible

     13. **I have geocoded data in my dataset but the map view doesn't display anything.
 What went wrong?**

-.. container:: response
+.. rst-class:: content-hidden

     Remember that you dataset must contain at least a field of type **Geo Point** or **Geo Shape**

     * Geo Point: ``latitude,longitude`` in WGS84, e.g.: ``48.2567,3.7689``.
     * Geo Shape: any valid Geo JSON geometry in WGS84

-.. container:: question
+.. rst-class:: content-visible

     14. **What is a facet?**

-.. container:: response
+.. rst-class:: content-hidden

     Facets are the backbone of most of the features made available by the OpenDataSoft platform.
 A facet is simply a field which has been given specific filtering and aggregation capabilities.